 The Ted Rogers Management Conference, external link was established to annually recognize and thank Ted and Loretta Rogers for their tremendous support of the Ted Rogers School of Management at Ryerson University.
 The conference allows students, faculty, industry professionals and media to explore the business style and work ethic that Ted Rogers embodied.

 Women in Information Technology Management’s (WITM), external link mission is to empower, encourage and equip females in ITM with the necessary resources to broaden their horizons, exceed expectations and forge through industry barriers.
 Through networking nights, speaker panels and interactive workshops, WITM enhances personal development by building leadership and mentorship skills.

-The mission of Ted Rogers Pride Alliance (TRPA), external link is to: 1.
+The mission of Ted Rogers Pride Alliance (TRPA), external link, opens in new window is to: 1.
 Advocate for LGBT+ students interests at TRSM.
 2. Connect, develop and network all student members (not exclusive to LGBT+ students) to voluntary and professional opportunities with employers, other student groups, and other interest groups.
 3. Develop a community for the LGBT+ populace of TRSM and strengthen the relationship with allies.

 REC, external link is the bridge between commerce and the creative industries.
 It is a two day conference connecting delegates to careers and opportunities across the entertainment spectrum.
 Their vision is to highlight the business potential in the Entertainment Communications and Media Industries.